-A formal process will be used to set objectives and develop the plans that is science-based, transparent, and inclusive.
+A formal process called Strategic Decision Making (SDM) will be used to set objectives and develop the plans that is science-based, transparent, and inclusive.

 - There will be multiple opportunities for a diversity of stakeholders to provide input and feedback during the development of the plans.